d2si/sovereign-keys/README.md

   "signature": "MGQCMBJfrugJSc52fIhtI39xtw/un1ohIPS4+8WLgadBRhGoHXT3fmPDsc3ngJecry3QEgIwEZiGFBzaiE5D29idEY2vMB5hpPVwBln5PTp6K42xu8zEaJ2KaDI0M87enzbSy2Pz"
 }
 ```
-Note: The *vpc_op_seq_num* fields do not always follow each other because I did other tests while writing this.
+Note: In those examples, the *vpc_op_seq_num* fields do not always follow each other because I did other tests in-between while writing this.

 You can see that each log entry is fairly detailed.
 And each one is **signed** by `Sovereign Keys` using a private key that **CANNOT** leave the backend HSMs, which gives you a very strong proof that the log you see is indeed an authentic, non-altered one created by `Sovereign Keys`.